ConorMcNamara/stats_test_from_scratch/README.md

 # Statistical Tests currently supported and where to find them:
 ## Sample Tests
 1) One and two sample Z Tests: Statsmodels through [ztest](https://www.statsmodels.org/stable/generated/statsmodels.stats.weightstats.ztest.html).
 Used to determine if the sample differs significantly from the normally distributed population we are evaluating, or if the distribution of two samples from a normally distributed population differ.
 2) One and two sample T Tests: Scipy through [ttest_1samp](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.ttest_1samp.html) and [ttest_ind](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html).
-Used to determine if the sample differs signficnatly from the normally distributred population (with unknown sample variance), or if the means of two samples from a normally distributed population differ.
+Used to determine if the sample differs significantly from the normally distributed population (with unknown sample variance), or if the means of two samples from a normally distributed population differ.
 3) Two Sample F Test: Not found in either scipy or statsmodels.
 Used to determine if the variances of two populations are equal.
 4) Binomial Sign Test: Statsmodels through [sign_test](https://www.statsmodels.org/stable/generated/statsmodels.stats.descriptivestats.sign_test.html#statsmodels.stats.descriptivestats.sign_test).
-Used to determine if there are consistnent significant differences between pairs of data, such as before-and-after treatments.
+Used to determine if there are consistent significant differences between pairs of data, such as before-and-after treatments.
 5) Wald-Wolfowitz Test: Statsmodels through [runstest_1samp](https://www.statsmodels.org/stable/generated/statsmodels.sandbox.stats.runs.runstest_1samp.html#statsmodels.sandbox.stats.runs.runstest_1samp).
 Used to determine if the elements of a dataset are mutually independent.

 ## Rank Tests
 1) Wilcoxon Rank-Sum Test: Scipy through [wilcoxon](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wilcoxon.html).
 Used to determine if two related or paired samples have different mean ranks.
 2) Mann-Whitney-U Test: Scipy through [mannwhitneyu](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mannwhitneyu.html).
 Used to determine if a randomly selected value from one ordinal population will be less or greater than a randomly selected value from a second ordinal population.
 3) Friedman Test: Scipy through [friedmanchisquare](https://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.stats.friedmanchisquare.html).
 Used to determine if there are any differences in treatments across multiple test attempts.
 4) Quade Test: Not found in either scipy or statsmodels.
-Used to determine if tere is at least one treatment that is different from the others.
+Used to determine if there is at least one treatment that is different from the others.
 5) Page's Trend Test: Not found in either scipy or statsmodels.
-Used to determine if the central tendancy for all treatments is the same, or there is an order to them.
+Used to determine if the central tendency for all treatments is the same, or there is an order to them.
 6) Kruskal-Wallis Test: Scipy through [kruskal](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kruskal.html).
 Used to determine if two or more samples originate from the same distribution.
 7) Fligner-Kileen Test: Scipy through [fligner](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.fligner.html).
 Used to determine if two or more samples have the same variances without the assumption of normality.
 8) Ansari-Bradley Test: Scipy through [ansari](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.ansari.html).
 Used to determine if two samples have the same dispersion (distance from the median).